GrammarViz2/grammarviz2_src/README.md

 It is implemented in Java and is based on continuous signal discretization with [SAX](https://github.com/jMotif/SAX), Grammatical Inference with [Sequitur](https://github.com/jMotif/GI) and [Re-Pair](https://github.com/jMotif/GI), and [algorithmic (Kolmogorov) complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).

-In contrast with 2.0, GrammarViz 3.0 introduces an approach for the grammar rule pruning and the automated discretization parameters selection procedure based on the greedy grammar rule pruning and MDL.
+In contrast with 2.0, GrammarViz 3.0 introduces an approach for the grammar rule pruning and the automated discretization parameters selection procedure based on the greedy grammar rule pruning and MDL -- by sampling a possible parameters space, it finds a parameters set which produces the most _concise_ grammar _describing_ the observed time series the best, which often is close to the optimal. (here _concise_ and _describing_ are based on other specific criteria).

 It also implements the "**Rule Density Curve**" and "**Rare Rule Anomaly (RRA)**" algorithms for time series anomaly discovery [5], that significantly outperform HOT-SAX algorithm for time series discord discovery, which is current state of the art.
 In the table below, the algorithms performance is measured in the amount of calls to the distance function (less is better).
 The last column shows the RRA performance improvement over HOT-SAX: